Exotelis/skydivemanifest/README.md

 Will be updated after the release of version 1

 ## Server configuration
-If you want to use the system in production, you have to keep some things in mind to provide a solid system.
+If you want to use the system in production, you have to keep some things in mind, to provide a solid system.

 ### Rewrite urls
 Since the administration bundle is running in history mode, which makes it possible to use the backward and forward